matteoferla/Fragmenstein/README.md

     # mover = e.get_MinMover()
     mover.apply(e.pose)

-Do note that when Victor calls Egor the constraint file used will have the atoms that should be constrained by position.
+Do note that when Victor calls Igor the constraint file used will have the atoms that should be constrained by position.
-The `Egor.coordinate_constraint` (default = 1) controls the stringency.
+The `Igor.coordinate_constraint` (default = 1) controls the stringency.
 Note that the `get_mod_FastRelax` has a weight in case it runs of constrain to position alone.
 The coordinate constraint is a harmonic function of standard deviation 1 plus the atom `_StDev` property —total math fudge: I am happy to hear better suggestions!